dronecz/ESP32-Reflow-Controller/README.md

  - ArduinoJson (v.
 6.13.0 in Library Manager)
  - PID (v.
 1.2.0 in Library Manager)
  - WiFiManager (https://github.com/tzapu/WiFiManager/tree/development)- install it in IDE from ZIP file

+   **Please use 1.0.6 version of the ESP32 support, otherwise your board will enter endless restart loop.**

 #### This firmware include following: